Risk Factors

 (4) Accidents and disasters

 The Group is committed to securing steady and safe operations.
-The Group conducts regular inspections of all manufacturing facilities in an effort to minimize any risk factors pertaining to the suspension of operations or accidents due to problems with manufacturing facilities.
+The Group conducts regular inspections of manufacturing facilities in an effort to minimize any risk factors pertaining to the suspension of operations or accidents due to problems with manufacturing facilities.
 In the event of injury or damage to property due to an accident, a large-scale natural disaster, a cyberattack, etc., the Group’s reputation could be damaged.
 The Group may incur substantial costs in dealing with the situation and may lose business opportunities due to the suspension of production.
 This could affect the Group’s performance and financial position.
 To mitigate these risks, effective risk management, including risk assessment, is implemented to prevent and minimize damage from an accident.

 (5) Impact on environment

-The Group is committed to the principles of Responsible Care, which means that we are working to ensure the health and safety of everyone and to protect the environment from harm caused by chemical substances throughout their life cycles, namely, the development, production, distribution, use, and disposal.
+The Group is committed to the principles of Responsible Care, which means that we are working to ensure the health and safety of everyone and to protect the environment from harm caused by chemical substances throughout their life cycles, namely, the development, production, distribution, use, and disposal of the products.
 In the event of causing impact on the environment, the Group’s reputation can be damaged.
 The Group may incur costs, including compensation, lose business opportunities due to the suspension of production, and/or pay compensation to customers.
 These factors can affect the Group’s performance and financial position.
 In response to these risks, the Group has implemented environmental risk evaluations after performing exhaustive risk assessments at every business location, and we are promoting safety at environmental sites.
 In addition, we have implemented a systematic program of inspections and repairs to prevent environmental pollution caused by age-related deterioration.
 Moreover, the need to respond to the demands of society in relation to environmental issues, which has been increasing steadily in recent years, as well as strengthened environmental laws and regulations could have a negative impact on the Group’s results of operations and financial position.

 (6) Infectious disease pandemics

-In the event of a global outbreak of emerging infectious diseases, the operating results and financial position of the Group could be affected by suspended production at manufacturing plants and suspended activity at sales offices, etc. In response to a global outbreak of infectious diseases, the health of all employees of our Group and its partner companies is given the highest priority, and the CHRO division, which is in charger of planning and implementing measures for health management and occupational health, takes into account the opinion of the supervising industrial physician and coordinates with the Risk Management Department to alert employees and instruct them on infection prevetion measures.
+In the event of a global outbreak of infectious diseases, the operating results and financial position of the Group could be affected by suspended production at manufacturing plants and suspended activity at sales offices, etc. In response to a global outbreak of infectious diseases, the health of all employees of our Group and its partner companies is given the highest priority, and the CHRO division, which is in charger of planning and implementing measures for health management and occupational health, takes into account the opinion of the supervising industrial physician and coordinates with the Risk Management Department to alert employees and instruct them on infection prevetion measures.
 At the same time, in order to fulfill our social responsibility to supply products that are essential for social life, we have prepared a Business Continuity Plan manual and selected important products to minimize the impact on our business activities.
 The Group will continue to pursue initiatives aimed at balancing the health of our employees and our business activities, including basic measures against infectious diseases.

 (7) Impact of climate change